ibexa/documentation-user/docs/personalization/configure_models.md

 Models on the Personalization server side are configured to build at intervals, for example, every 24-hours.
-After you modify model settings, for each model which requires computation (all [popularity](#popularity-models) and [collaborative models](#collaborative-models)), you can manually trigger the build.
+For models which require computation (all [popularity](recommendation_models.md#popularity-models) and [collaborative models](recommendation_models.md#collaborative-models)), you can manually trigger the build, for example, after you modify model settings.

 To do this, go to **Personalization** > **Models**.
 Click the edit icon next to the model name, make necessary changes, and click